deckhouse/deckhouse/ee/modules/110-istio/docs/README.md

 It is also possible to add the sidecar to an individual pod in namespace without the `istio-injection=enabled` or `istio.io/rev=vXxYZ` labels by setting the `sidecar.istio.io/inject=true` Pod label.

+To automate istio-sidecar upgrade, the label `istio.deckhouse.io/auto-upgrade="true"` must be set on `Namespace` or on resource.
+The upgrade is supported for `Deployment`, `DaemonSet` and `StatefulSet`.

 **Note that** Istio-proxy, running as a sidecar container, consumes resources and adds overhead:
 * Each request is DNAT'ed to envoy that processes it and creates another one.
 The same thing happens on the receiving side.
 * Each envoy stores information about all the services in the cluster, thereby consuming memory.
 The bigger the cluster, the more memory envoy consumes.
 You can use the [Sidecar](istio-cr.html#sidecar) CustomResource to solve this problem.